 Sitting by his side, the hospice doctor would reassure Paul that his wife and children were doing what they needed—and wanted—to do.
 She knew that not just from her work over the years, shepherding dozens of patients and families through the process of dying, but from her own personal experience.
 Fifteen years earlier, her grandfather had died in hospice.

-“When else do you get to sit for days on end in a room with family members that you rarely see just talking about where you’ve been as a family and where you’re going?”
-Calkins said.
-“It was the hardest journey I’ve ever walked with my family, but it was also the most beautiful.”
+"When else do you get to sit for days on end in a room with family members that you rarely see just talking about where you've been as a family and where you're going?"
+Calkins said soon after Paul's funeral.
+"It was the hardest journey I've ever walked with my family, but it was also the most beautiful."

 Paul's family agrees.
 "Dad always told us that he wanted to teach us how to die," Paul's daughter, Debbie, said a few weeks after his death.
 "And what a great teacher we had."